GALLERIES

 |

-DIURNAL RAPTORS and OWLSOCTOBER 2021.
+DIURNAL RAPTORS and OWLSJUNE 2025.

-A very hit and miss group to photograph, especially owls for obvious reasons, a somewhat random selection of these popular families, but some good close ups. |
+A very hit and miss group to photograph, especially owls for obvious reasons, a somewhat random selection of these popular families, but some good close ups.
+They have been divided into four galleries based on

 |